mongodb/specifications/source/retryable-writes/tests/README.rst

    6. Disable the fail points.

 #.
-Test that in a sharded cluster on the same mongos if no other is available
+Test that in a sharded cluster writes are retried on the same mongos if no
+   other is available

    This test MUST be executed against a sharded cluster and requires MongoDB 4.3.1+ for the ``errorLabels`` fail point option.